GaboRenovation/Bootcamp_final/README.md

 _______________________________________________

-# Contents of repository 2nd Deliverable
+# Relevant content of this Readme
 _______________________________________________